pettazz/nwrau/_posts/2015-07-01-the-honeymoon.md

 ## New Orleans, LA

-We are going to start our honeymoon off by spending a few night in the French Quarter.
+We are going to start our honeymoon off by spending a few nights in the French Quarter.

 ## Western Caribbean Cruise